What you need to know about the SASISOPA certification audit

 - Verification certificate.

 - Action plan based on the findings.

-For distribution activities, operators need a report issued by the authorized third-party, which must include the pertinent documents and the account of the technical evaluation of the implementation applied to the project in question and the correspondence report.
+For distribution activities, operators need a report issued by the authorized third-party, which must include the pertinent documentation, the technical evaluation of the implementation applied to the project in question, and the correspondence report.

 The SASISOPA certification audit helps you protect your personnel, facility, and the environment but also allows you to comply with the regulation and make your business grow.